In 2017, there was 1 unruly passenger incident for every 1,053 flights. Between 2007 and 2017 there were over 66,000 incidents reported to IATA.

-Unruly behaviour threatens passenger safety,disrupt other passengers and crew causing delays and diversions.
-But due to loopholes in existing laws, such offenses often remain unpunished.
+Committed by a tiny minority of passengers, unruly incidents have a disproportionate impact, threatening safety, disrupting other passengers and crew and causing delays and diversions.
+However, due to loopholes in existing laws, such offenses often remain unpunished.

 How IATA is addressing the issue of unruly passengers